Walk the Crash

 Details: The tour will take you to some of the sites of this dramatic and colorful history.
 We will learn about the financial and political history of Iceland and answer questions like: What was really behind the Icelandic Financial Miracle?
 Why did the Icelandic banks Collapse?
 Was it all just a giant Ponzi scheme?
 What happened to the bankers?
 What was the “Pots and Pans revolution” all about, and why have Icelandic bankers been sentenced to jail?

-Children are welcome on the tour, they walk for free, but we wouldn’t recommend to bring children on this tour.
+Children are welcome on the walking tour, they walk for free, but we wouldn’t recommend to bring children on this tour.
 The tour is wheelchair accessible and we cover mostly flat ground.
 With the chance of going indoors in case of bad weather to warm up.
 The walk itself is roughly 2.5 hours (150 minutes), distance covered about 3km (2 miles).

 Magnús Sveinn Helgason is a historian and has taught economic and financial history at the University of Bifröst since 2010.
 In 2009-10 he worked for the Althing Special Investigative Commission on the collapse of the Financial System, authoring the fifth addendum to the commission report.
 Magnús has also worked as a broadcaster, columnist and journalist, writing on business, finance and history.
 In the fall of 2008 he worked as a business journalist at Fréttablaðið Markaðurinn.
 You can find some of his articles on Icelandic finance in English at the Reykjavík Grapevine Magazine.

 - Price: 3500 ISK